-COLD WEATHER SHIPPING: ALL ORDERS WITH DUBIA, SUPERWORMS, FRUIT FLIES: MUST ADD HEAT PACK FOR LAG TO APPLY IF TEMPS ARE UNDER 40 DEGREES.
+SHIPPING ORDERS: ORDERS WITH DUBIA, SUPERWORMS, FRUIT FLIES: MUST PICK "HOLD 4 PICKUP" FOR LAG TO APPLY IF TEMPS ARE UNDER 40/ ABOVE 90 DEGREES.

-COLD WEATHER SHIPPING: ALL ORDERS WITH DUBIA, SUPERWORMS, FRUIT FLIES: MUST ADD HEAT PACK FOR LAG TO APPLY IF TEMPS ARE UNDER 40 DEGREES.
+SHIPPING ORDERS: ORDERS WITH DUBIA, SUPERWORMS, FRUIT FLIES: MUST PICK "HOLD 4 PICKUP" FOR LAG TO APPLY IF TEMPS ARE UNDER 40/ ABOVE 90 DEGREES.

 Cart 0